 |Master's||2 - 3 Years||$23,000 - $85,580|

-FOLLOWING ARE THE 8 BEST PHYSICIAN ASSISTANT PROGRAMS IN VIRGINIA FOR 2022
+WHAT ARE THE BEST PHYSICIAN ASSISTANT SCHOOLS IN VARGINIA (ONLINE & CAMPUS) FOR 2023?

 Programs Offered: MS-PAS and PA & MPH